crmplease/coder/README.md

 );
 ```

-If phpdoc for parameter already exists, then it will be removed and added again.
+If Phpdoc for parameter already exists, then it will be removed and added again.

 Example:
 ```php